-Our annual winter meditation retreat is a priceless opportunity to spend a week away from our normal conditions, in silence, supporting each other to go deeper with meditation, and being supported by the natural beauty of the Santa Cruz Mountains.
+Our annual winter meditation retreat is a priceless opportunity to spend a week away from our normal conditions, in silence, supporting each other to go deeper with meditation, and being supported by the natural beauty of Nature.

 Silence: the retreat will be mostly silent except for instruction, meditation reviews and some mindful communication.
 It's a rare opportunity to take a break from making conversation and to see what happens when we let ourselves be.